Aurel-Cros/Aurel-Cros/README.md

 I enjoy and know my way around Lightroom and Photoshop, or photography in general. :v:

+## Goals

+### Major

+Learning Typescript !
+If Symfony has done anything for me lately, it's making me prefer strongly-typed code.

+### Minor

+Doing more projects with Node.js - building APIs using Express, etc, to be more confident with it.

 ## Available for work starting February 2024 ! ✨

 ### 📫 How to reach me